We often get asked: “Should I go to Argentina or Chile?”

 Of course, no visit to Argentina is complete without a ranch stay – Las Pampas is the perfect place to experience this Argentinian tradition.
 While you’re there, round off your stay in Argentinian Patagonia with a horse ride beside gauchos and an afternoon asado (BBQ).
 If glacial hiking and wildlife sound like they’d be right up your street, then visiting Argentina’s Patagonia is your best bet if you’re wondering whether to go to Argentina or Chile.

 The gem of Chile’s Patagonia, and arguably Patagonia in general, is Torres del Paine.
 Breathtaking mountain peaks combine with turquoise glacial lagoons, endless fjords and sweeping forests to make this a very special part of the world.
-If you’re an adventurer, then Chilean Patagonia is the way to go – just avoid winter, when services shit down and passes are too snowy to explore.
+If you’re an adventurer, then Chilean Patagonia is the way to go – just avoid winter, when services shut down and passes are too snowy to explore.
 As well as incredible photo opportunities, Torres del Paine is a region that lends itself to adventurous activities.
 You can hike the many snow-capped mountains, ride horses through the forest or try your hand at a spot of mountain biking.

 The Aisen region in Chile’s Patagonia is also stunning.
 This area is great for travellers looking to get off the beaten track, as simpler accommodation and longer drives mean it’s less explored than Torres del Paine.
 Its fjords and lakes are teeming with wildlife so the majority of waterside hotels offer boat, canoeing and kayaking trips out onto the deep blue glacial waters of the lakes.
 Marine life enthusiasts can venture further out to sea to catch glimpses of dolphins, marine otters and South American Sea Lions to name a few.

 Argentina’s Winelands vs. Chile’s Winelands